stasionok/rob-rat-out-blocker/readme.txt

 == Description ==

-With this simple plugin you can restrict extra external requests made with internal wordpress WP_Http class.
+With this simple plugin you can restrict extra external requests made with internal WordPress WP_Http class.
-Just put in filter rules field what you wish to restrict.
+Just put in the filter rules field what you wish to restrict.
 One url part or url regex per line.
-By default plugin return WP_Error answer for restricted requests.
+By default, the plugin returns WP_Error answer for restricted requests.
 But you can put in response your custom response data.

 == Installation ==